Saleh-SAFCSP/SQL-Database-Project/readme.md

 5. Create table products.

-###  2️⃣ Connect each table with related table when applicable
+###  2️⃣ Connect tables using foreign keys when applicable

-###  3️⃣ Add the following constraints to the database table
+###  3️⃣ Add the following constraints to each tables

 1. **countries**
     1. Add not null constraint to column " name ".